Multi-level Protocol for Mechanistic Reaction Studies Using Semi-local Fitted Potential Energy Surfaces: Methodology

 We used DFT with the PBE exchange-correlation functional\cite{PBE} in combination with the double-zeta split-valence def2-SVP basis set\cite{def2basis} as a cheaper electronic structure method for both reactions.
 These calculations have been performed with \verb|NWChem| \cite{NWChem}.

 For the Bergman cyclization the complete active space self-consistent field (CASSCF)\cite{CASSCF_init} method with the double-zeta split-valence def2-SVP basis set\cite{def2basis} was used as the reference.
-For the initial configuration, we used MP2 natural orbitals to select the active space guess, which consisted of 12 electrons in 12 orbitals (12, 12) made of all carbon \textrm{p}-orbitals.
+For the initial configuration, we used MP2 natural orbitals to select the active space guess, which consisted of 12 electrons in 12 orbitals (12, 12) as suggested by Lindh and Persson \cite{Lindh_Persson}.
 The CASSCF wave function for atomic configurations in the data set was calculated with the previous guess for the molecular orbitals, so that no discontinuities occurred in the potential energy surface.
 CASSCF calculations were performed using \verb|PySCF|\cite{CASSCF_pyscf,sun2017}.

 The reference correlated method for the S$_\text{N}$2 reaction was coupled-cluster singles and doubles (CCSD)\cite{CCSD} based on the Hartree-Fock reference within the spin-restricted formalism.
 As in the previous example, CCSD calculations have been performed with \verb|PySCF| \cite{sun2017}.
 The basis set of choice has been the double-zeta correlation-consistent basis set cc-PVDZ\cite{cc_basis_1, cc_basis_3, cc_basis_9}.